Apr 6, 2022 - Research

 AFFECT Study

-The study collected self-reported data and included background health and demographic information, and along with genetic data, it incorporated information from a series of online surveys, behavioral assessments, and cognitive tests.
+The study collected self-reported data and included background health and demographic information.
+In addition to genetic data, it incorporated information from a series of online surveys, behavioral assessments, and cognitive tests.

 Results Consistent with Previous Studies

-Researchers will continue to study the data from the AFFECT study to look for clues as to how genetics and environmental factors may combine to impact brain function.
+Researchers will continue to study the data from the AFFECT study to find clues about how genetics and environmental factors may combine to impact brain function.

 Stay in the know.